How IoMT is Revolutionizing Healthcare: Benefits and Challenges

 Better Decision Making

 The data managed by the integrated systems on IoMT forms part of a huge reservoir of data that can be analysed for better insights into medical conditions.
 It might sound like a lot of research involving considerable time, but the involvement of AI in the research process has been a game-changer.
 AI can sift through huge chunks of data and analyse them with a logic system which is not possible to emulate manually.
-Armed with these new insights, it is but natural that medical professionals will be able to treat patients better than before.
+Armed with these new insights, it enables clinicians to make faster, more accurate decisions.
 Such leaps in medical processes could be crucial for the well-being of an older population (above 65) that is expected to comprise 47% of the total population by 2050.

 What Challenges can be Expected with using IoMT?